USS Constitution: Present day

-In 2003, the special effects crew from the production of Master and Commander: The Far Side of the World spent several days using Constitution as a computer model for the fictional French frigate Acheron, using stem-to-stern digital image scans of "Old Ironsides".
+In 2003, the special effects crew from the production of Master and Commander: The Far Side of the World spent several days using Constitution as a computer model for the fictional French frigate Acheron, using stem-to-stern digital image scans.
 Lieutenant Commander John Scivier of the Royal Navy, commanding officer of HMS Victory, paid a visit to Constitution in November 2007, touring the local facilities with Commander William A. Bullard III.
 They discussed arranging an exchange program between the two ships.

 Constitution emerged from a three-year repair period in November 2010.
 During this time, the entire spar deck was stripped down to the support beams, and the decking overhead was replaced to restore its original curvature, allowing water to drain overboard and not remain standing on the deck.
 In addition to decking repairs, 50 hull planks and the main hatch were repaired or replaced.
 The restoration continued the focus toward keeping her appearance of 1812 by replacing her upper sides so that she now resembles what she looked like after her triumph over Guerriere, when she gained her nickname "Old Ironsides".
 The crew of Constitution under Commander Matt Bonner sailed Constitution under her own power on 19 August 2012, the anniversary of her victory over Guerriere.
 Bonner was Constitution's 72nd commanding officer.

 On 18 May 2015, the ship entered Dry Dock 1 in Charlestown Navy Yard to begin a two-year restoration program.
 The restoration planned to restore the copper sheets on the ship's hull and replace deck boards.
 The Department of the Navy provided the $12–15 million expected cost.
 After the restoration was complete, she was returned to the water on 23 July 2017.
 In November 2017, Commander Nathaniel R. Shick relieved Commander Robert S. Gerosa Jr., who had spent most of his command while the ship was dry docked, in a ceremony held on board Constitution, to become the ship's 75th commanding officer.

-On February 29, 2020, Shick was succeeded as commanding officer by Commander John Benda.
+On 29 February 2020, Shick was succeeded as commanding officer by Commander John Benda.

 On 17 January 2022, Billie J. Farrell became the first woman to command Constitution.

+As of July 2025, Crystal L. Schaefer is commander, after being appointed to the role on 21 June 2024.

 Image gallery

 Commanders

-Since she was first launched in 1797, there have been 77 commanders of Constitution.
+Since she was first launched in 1797, there have been 78 commanders of Constitution.